 Dzmitry was raised in an environment of classical music performance in Minsk, Belarus.
 Within one year of professional studies at the State Academy of Music, he made his solo debut with an all-Chopin program in his hometown.
 A year later, he appeared internationally in the Beethoven Festival in Bonn, Germany, performing Beethoven's Symphony #7 as arranged for piano solo by Franz Liszt.

 Mr. Ulasiuk is known for his exquisite interpretations and performances of Chopin, Rachmaninoff, Prokofiev, and Scriabin.
-His recordings have been broadcast on Belorussian, Croatian and Polish radio and television, and on NPR in the United States.
+His performances have been broadcast on Belorussian, Croatian and Polish radio and television, and on NPR in the United States.
 He has recorded a CD of Prokofiev and Rachmaninoff works released by Centaur Records in April of 2019, and will be recording a second CD of all Scriabin piano music this summer.

 After winning the Svetislav Stancic International Piano Competition in 2007, Dzmitry toured Croatia giving solo recitals and performing with orchestras such as the Croatian Radio-Television Symphony Orchestra, Zagreb Philharmonic Orchestra, and CNT Split Orchestra.
-Other highlighted performances include concerts with the National Odessa Philharmonic, the Arthur Rubinstein Symphony, Belarusian Philharmonic Orchestra, "Classic-Avantegard" Chamber Orchestra, and the Meadows Symphony in Dallas in addition to solo performances in the Shanghai Oriental Art Center in China, Saint-Petersburg Philharmonic Hall in Russia, Warsaw Philharmonic Hall in Poland, and Lisinski Concert Hall in Croatia, among others.
+Other highlighted performances include concerts with the National Odessa Philharmonic, the Arthur Rubinstein Symphony, Belorusian Philharmonic Orchestra, "Classic-Avantegard" Chamber Orchestra, and the Meadows Symphony in Dallas in addition to solo performances in the Shanghai Oriental Art Center in China, Saint-Petersburg Philharmonic Hall in Russia, Warsaw Philharmonic Hall in Poland, and Lisinski Concert Hall in Croatia, among others.

 Dzmitry has been an invited jurist for the International Keyboard Odyssiad® & Festival, U.S.A.
 (IKOF) in Fort Collins, Colorado, the Steinway Youth Competition in Dallas, Texas, and for the Los Angeles International Liszt Competition.
 As a Clinical Guest Artist for IKOF in 2017, he performed an afternoon recital that garnered the largest audience of all daytime festival events occurring over a five-day period.
 He gives masterclasses, lecture-recitals and presentations to universities and professional music organizations, tailoring each one to the specific needs or desires of the audience.
 Dzmitry Ulasiuk is the epitome of musical professionalism when it comes to piano performance.

-Dzmitry holds a bachelor’s degree, two master’s degrees, and a concert artist’s diploma from the Belarus State Academy of Music, where he studied with Professor Liudmila S. Shelomentseva.
+Dzmitry holds a bachelor’s degree, a master’s degree, and a concert artist’s diploma from the Belarus State Academy of Music, where he studied with Professor Liudmila S. Shelomentseva.
 To entice him to come to the United States, he received the Lili Kraus Scholarship to study with Dr. Tamás Ungár in the Artist Diploma program at Texas Christian University.
 He also has a Performers Diploma from the Meadows School of the Arts at Southern Methodist University, where he studied with Professor Joaquín Achúcarro and was named a Legacy Artist of the Joaquín Achúcarro Foundation.
 Dzmitry is currently a Doctoral candidate of Piano Performance in the studio of Dr. Pamela Mia Paul at the University of North Texas, and holds a teaching fellowship.

 firstname.lastname@example.org 817.798.2041 Fort Worth, Texas dzmitryulasiuk.com